ZiGuan/Machine-Learning-Small-Project/README.md

 y_predicted = mlr.predict(x_test)
 ```

-#### Residual Analysisgit
+#### Residual Analysis

-One of the technique can evaluate the accuracy of our multiple linear regression model.

-The difference between the actual value y, and the predicted value ŷ is the `residual e`.
+One of the technique can evaluate the accuracy of our multiple linear regression model.The difference between the actual value y, and the predicted value ŷ is the `residual e`.
 The equation is:

-$ e = y - ŷ $
+` e = y - ŷ `

 `sklearn`‘s `linear_model.LinearRegression` comes with a `.score()` method that returns the coefficient of determination R² of the prediction